Morehouse School of Medicine Physician Assistant Program

 • PAs in the Park

 • The Community-Oriented Primary Care (COPC) Project is a culminating community engagement group assignment designed to demonstrate the application of steps and principles of community-oriented primary care (COPC).
-The students will conduct community health needs assessment projects that teach social determinants of health and generate evidence-based health promotion intervention in response to health-related issues that inform clinical practice.
+The students conduct community health needs assessment projects that teach social determinants of health and generate evidence-based health promotion intervention in response to health-related issues that inform clinical practice.
 (Benchmark: 100% of students must complete Medicine & Society course series and obtain a passing grade (>70%) in all courses.
 This series includes a Community-Oriented Primary Care Project.
 Meeting benchmark for 2021 and 2022 cohorts).

-• Students who have completed the program rated achievement in Domain 9: Social Accountability in the Practice of Medicine as 4.23.
-(Benchmark >3.5 on a 5.0-point Likert scale for student perception of all competency domains on End of Program survey.
-Meeting benchmark for 2021 and 2022 cohorts)
+• The program established the benchmark that all (100%) students must rate achievement in Domain 9: Social Accountability in the Practice of Medicine as >3.5 on a 5.0-point Likert scale. for student perception of all competency domains on End of Program survey.

-1. Recruit, educate, retain, and graduate learners from underrepresented groups in the medical profession to increase the diversity of the Physician Assistant workforce.
+3. Recruit, educate, retain, and graduate learners from underrepresented groups in the medical profession to increase the diversity of the Physician Assistant workforce.

 • Recruit and Retain